Iran University of Medical Sciences • Journals

 Resources for journal editors

-This hub brings together guidance, expectations and practical tools for Editors-in-Chief, associate editors and editorial board members working with IUMS journals.
-It supports you in running fair, efficient and ethics-driven peer review.
+A central hub for Editors-in-Chief, associate editors and editorial board members working with IUMS journals.
+This page supports fair, efficient and ethics-driven editorial practice across the journal portfolio.

 Editorial roles & shared responsibilities

-Each IUMS journal has its own editorial structure, but all editors share common responsibilities: safeguarding the scientific record, ensuring fair peer review, and applying the publisher-level policies consistently across submissions.
+Each IUMS journal has its own editorial structure, but all editors share common responsibilities: safeguarding the scientific record, ensuring fair peer review, and applying publisher-level policies consistently.

 Core expectations for all editors

-Editors are expected to act independently, transparently and in line with the journal’s stated aims and IUMS-wide policies.
-Decisions must be based on the scholarly merit, methodological soundness and ethical acceptability of the work, not on commercial, institutional or personal interests.
+Editors are expected to act independently, transparently and in line with the journal aims and IUMS-wide policies.
+Decisions must be based on scholarly merit, methodological soundness and ethical acceptability, not on commercial, institutional or personal interests.

 - Apply journal scope and standards consistently to all submissions.